lfedgeai/AegisEdgeAI/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature Request
+# Feature Request
-about: Suggest a new feature or enhancement
-title: '[FEATURE] '
-labels: enhancement
-assignees: ''
----

-## Problem Statement
+**Is your feature request related to a problem?
+Please describe.**
-A clear description of the problem this feature would solve.
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

-## Proposed Solution
-Describe the solution you'd like.
+**Describe the solution you'd like**

-## Alternatives Considered
+A clear and concise description of what you want to happen.

+**Describe alternatives you've considered**
-Any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you've considered.

-## Use Case
-Describe the use case for this feature.

-## Upstream Impact
-Does this feature affect upstream contributions to SPIRE, Keylime, or other projects?

-- [ ] SPIRE plugins
-- [ ] Keylime agent (Rust)
-- [ ] Keylime verifier (Python)
-- [ ] Envoy WASM plugin
-- [ ] Mobile Sensor Microservice
-- [ ] Other:

-## Additional Context
-Any other context, mockups, or examples.
+**Additional context**
+Add any other context or screenshots about the feature request here.